MiddleSand/Comprehensive-Minecraft-Server-Guide/Plugins/Intructions_For_Documentation.md

 Summary of what it does

+Minecraft versions supported at time of writing/update

-Versions supported at time of writing/update
+Java versions supported at time of writing/update

 Link to spigotmc page or wherever you get the plugin from, and a link to git if possible.